djaus2/CC2650SensorTag-CS/README.md

 - REGISTERS

 **The app has been tested  on:**
 - Windows 10 IoT Core, RPI3.
 Dragonboard test coming.
-I don't have any suitable x86 systems to test on, eg Edison.
+I don't have any suitable x86 systems to test on, eg Edison./
 - Windows 10 Desktop Builds prior to 15031 **
 - Windows 10 Phone Builds prior to 15031 *
   * There is a major bug in 15031 with Bluetooth.